“I have had enough, Lord,” he said. “Take my life; I am no better than my ancestors.” 5 Then he lay down under the bush and fell asleep.

 Finally (for this piece, but there’s way more to mine for), the bread and water work on two levels.
 First, God gave Elijah physical means to meet his need.
 Thousands of years ago we get this message of eating enough and getting enough rest during low points.
 Maybe the most spiritual thing you could do right now is to eat some cheesecake, take a nap, and realize that it’s completely human to feel like your life is a flaming dumpster and you can’t handle it.
 More likely, a healthier food choice would be better!
 Regardless, sometimes we just need to eat right, rest up, and agree that it’s just too hard for us.
 Just knowing it’s OK to be in that place for a bit can be freeing and life-giving.

 The bread and water have a symbolic element as well.
 They point to the Presence of God.
 Jesus describes Himself as the Bread of Life.
-He also compares connecting with Him as drinking from streams of Living Water.
+He also compares connecting with Him to drinking from streams of Living Water.
 So often in scripture, during times of great need, God has to provide daily bread and water for His people.
 He also, time and again, refers to connecting with Him as having bread and water for the soul.
 Psalm 1 compares scripture with water and Jesus talks in terms of the Word of God being the bread we really need for life.

 Through this ancient story, we learn a few lessons that are vital to enduring the hills and valleys of life: